Rob's web

 When the apache server works with the default server we can install php scripting.

-Content Management Systems require PHP and mySQL/Mariadb.
+Content Management Systems require PHP and MySQL/Mariadb.

 See here.